Soldier Field: 2002–03 renovation and landmark delisting

 Several writers and columnists attacked the Soldier Field renovation project as an aesthetic, political and financial nightmare.
 The project received mixed reviews within the architecture community, with criticism from civic and preservation groups.
 Prominent architect and native Chicagoan Stanley Tigerman called it "a fiasco.
 Chicago Tribune architecture critic Blair Kamin dubbed it the "Eyesore on the Lake Shore," while others called it "Monstrosity on the Midway" or "Mistake by the Lake".
 The renovation was described by some as if "a spaceship landed on the stadium".
 Lohan responded:

-I would never say that Soldier Field is an architectural landmark.
-Nobody has copied it; nobody has learned from it.
-People like it for nostalgic reasons.
-They remember the games and parades and tractor pulls and veterans' affairs they've seen there over the years.
-I wouldn't do this if it were the Parthenon.
-But this isn't the Parthenon.
+“It’s going to be an ultramodern stadium within the walls of the traditional structure, Why is that so bad?
+Why does that upset people? … We brainstormed this whole thing and decided to do a contemporary stadium that has all the features and qualities of a new stadium but retains the old façade and colonnades.
+The fact that the seating bowl is so high and reaches over the colonnades is something that is the direct result of the geometry of the sightlines that are now required for stadiums.
+That makes the slope of the seating shell the way it is.”

-Proponents of the renovation argued it was direly needed because of aging and cramped facilities.
+Proponents of the renovation argued it was badly needed because of aging and cramped facilities.
 The New York Times named the renovated Soldier Field one of the five best new buildings of 2003.
 Soldier Field was given an award in design excellence by the American Institute of Architects in 2004.
+The stadium received many awards after completion, including project of the year by Midwest Construction Magazine, the Best Open Space Project Award by The Friends of Downtown, and the 2004 Excellence in Structural Engineering Award, “Best Structure” by The Structural Engineers Association of Illinois.

 On September 23, 2004, as a result of the renovation, a 10-member federal advisory committee unanimously recommended that Soldier Field be delisted as a National Historic Landmark.
 The recommendation to delist was prepared by Carol Ahlgren, an architectural historian at the National Park Service's Midwest Regional Office in Omaha, Nebraska, who was quoted in Preservation Online stating, "if we had let this stand, I believe it would have lowered the standard of National Historic Landmarks throughout the country. ...
 If we want to keep the integrity of the program, let alone the landmarks, we really had no other recourse."
 The stadium lost the landmark designation on February 17, 2006.